venkunikku/home_security/README.md

 ```

-## If you want to just start your camera and do inference without running any models:
+## If you want to just start your camera and do inference without creating the embedding and train the embeddings:
 ```angular2html
 python3 face_detection_and_embedings.py --cam True --face_recognize True --ml_model SVC --record False
 ```